-Note: This document contains side effect information about ixabepilone.
-Some of the dosage forms listed on this page may not apply to the brand name Ixempra.
+Note: This page contains information about the side effects of ixabepilone.
+Some of the dosage forms included on this document may not apply to the brand name Ixempra.

-Some side effects of Ixempra may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Ixempra may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 In addition to its needed effects, some unwanted effects may be caused by ixabepilone (the active ingredient contained in Ixempra).
 In the event that any of these side effects do occur, they may require medical attention.

 If any of the following side effects occur while taking ixabepilone, check with your doctor or nurse immediately:More common

 - lower back or side pain